ben-grande/qusal/salt/qubes-builder/README.md

   options:
     dispvm: "dom0"
     #dispvm: "dvm-qubes-builder"

+gpg-client: gpg
 ```
 Setting the Disposable VM  to Dom0 works because it will use the
 `default_dispvm` preference of `qubes-builder`, which is `dvm-qubes-builder`.

+Setting the `gpg-client` explicitly to enforce the use of `split-gpg2`.

 ### Build Qusal